Vascular Procedures Danville

 Treatment of DVT

 Most treatments are focused on preventing the thrombus from growing in size and the development of another clot.
 Treatments will also focus on preventing an embolism, which occurs when a clot of segment of plaque breaks off and travels elsewhere in the body and creates a dangerous blockage.
 This can occur in the lungs, heart, or brain, and therefore can cause life-threatening strokes or heart attacks.
-The course of treatment for DVT will likely be a combination of compression and medication.
+The best course of treatment for DVT will likely be a combination of compression and medication.

 Special elastic stockings that put pressure on the veins will be prescribed to keep the blood from clotting and pooling.
 In less severe cases, these stockings may keep the condition under control on their own.